 We do not have employment agreements with any of our named executive officers that specify a term of employment or guarantee minimum levels of bonuses or stock-based awards.
 All of our named executive officers are at-will employees.
 Our long-standing corporate perspective has been that employment contracts do not provide the company with any significant advantage.
-We believe our corporate culture, current compensation practices and levels of stock ownership by our executive officers have resulted in stability in our current 14-member group of executive officers, who average 24 years with the company.
+We believe our corporate culture, current compensation practices and levels of stock ownership have resulted in stability in our 13-member group of executive officers, who average 25 years with the company.